 Yes, diamonds and sea glass look beautiful together.
 I can provide the diamond for you with your specifications.
 You are also welcome to provide the diamond for your ring, it can be a diamond that you purchase and send to me or a family heirloom could also be an option.

-- 14kt White gold ring without a gemstone or diamond:$744
+14kt White gold ring without a gemstone or diamond:$605

-*Pricing shown above does not include a separate wedding band and is subject to change, to get an exact quote for a ring please contact me.
+*Pricing shown above does not include a separate wedding band and is subject to change, to get an exact quote for a ring please fill out the quote request form.

 Final pricing is determined by many factors: design time, color, amount of silver or gold used, design complexity, incorporation of a diamond and multiple pieces.
 An exact quote for your ring will be given once a final design is agreed upon and before construction.

 I will need this information.
 So you don’t have to ruin the surprise, it is best to ask someone who might know or be able to discreetly find out.
 It is better to be a little on the larger side so it can be sized down, if necessary.
 If the size does need to be changed please see the next question.